 Even though the fan was going full blast, I was suffocating.
 It was a night in June of 1963 and I was in Jackson visiting my friend Eudora.
 There’d been much tension in town due to the demonstrations.
 Nerves were so frayed that their fibers easily tangled.
 Eudora and I were watching TV when we saw the news about Medgar Evers, a civil rights activist who protested against segregation.
 I’d seen Medgar in town a couple of times.
 He was a nice looking man who walked with his shoulders held high.
 But his furrowed brow gave him away.
 I knew from Darwin’s book on facial expressions that that corrugation meant only one thing—Medgar was chronically stressed out.
 I would be, too, if the KKK were threatening to kill me.

 Medgar and his wife, Myrlie, feared for their family.
 But fear offered them no protection.
 Just a few hours after JFK’s Civil Rights Address, Medgar returned home from a meeting only to be shot in the back before arriving at his front door.
 His wife rushed him to the hospital and was told that blacks were not admitted.
-Maybe fearing retaliation, they finally took him in but it was too late.
+Maybe fearing retaliation, the hospital finally took him in but it was too late.

 The news of Medgar’s death devastated Eudora.
 She cried and cried until her eyes looked like muffins.
 Then she went to her bedroom and closed the door.
 The next morning, while I was sitting at the kitchen table drinking coffee, a ragged Eudora walked over to me and handed me a bundle of densely written pages.
-It was the draft of her short story ““Where Is the Voice Coming From?”
+It was the draft of her short story “Where Is the Voice Coming From?”

 Eudora told me that after initial outrage and sadness, she felt bewildered as she couldn’t comprehend such deprivation.
 Why would someone gun down another human being in such a vile and cowardly way?
 Needing to understand, Eudora tried entering the mind of the murderer and did so by having him be the narrator of her story, a story about a white man who needs to believe that he’s better than blacks.
 Because the idea of having someone inferior to him is the only thing that gives him status.